 '''

 class RTSystem

+GetNextTransition() as

-GetNextTransition() as (TimedAutomaton?, Transition?)
+(TimedAutomaton?, Transition?)

 choose c in components where c.prior

 return (c, c.GetEnabledTransition())

 ifnone

-let EC = {c | c in components where c.HasEnabledTransition()}
+let EC = {c | c in components where

+c.HasEnabledTransition()}

-choose c in EC where c.GetEnabledTransition().blockTime
+choose c in EC where

+c.GetEnabledTransition().blockTime

 return (c, c.GetEnabledTransition())

-ifnone
+lfnone

-choose c in EC where not
+choose c in EC where not (exists c2 in EC

-(exists c2 in EC where c2.Priority() > c.Priority())
+where c2.Priority() > c.Priority())

 return (c, c.GetEnabledTransition())

-ifnone
+lfnone

+return (c, c.GetEnabledTransition())

+lfnone

 return (null, null)

 '''

 The operational rule IsTransitionEnabled of TimedAutomaton examines if a transition is enabled or not.
-If a transition t does not need to synchronize with other transitions, the subrule IsSynEnabled(t) returns true.
-Otherwise, the corresponding signal channel checks whether it is ready to fire.
-The operational rule GetEnabledTransition chooses a transition with the highest priority from all enabled transitions in a component.
-It returns a null value if the component has no enabled transition.
+The subrule IsSynEnabled(t) checks whether the corresponding signal channel is ready to fire.
+If the transition t does not require to synchronize with other transitions, IsSynEnabled(t) returns true.

 The block time transition and the setPrior transition are two special transitions.
 A block time transition has an implicit guard, which checks if the TimeBlocked field is false, and has an implicit action that sets the TimeBlocked field to true so that all components know time is blocked.
 A setPrior transition has no guard, but has one more implicit action that sets its owner component as a prior component.
 It must be enforced immediately after a component enters a location that has a setPrior transition.
-A setPrior transition is always considered disabled by the rule IsTransitionEnabled of TimedAutomaton, since it must already be executed if a setPrior transition exists in the current location.
+A setPrior transition is considered disabled always by the IsTransitionEnabled of TimedAutomaton, since it must already be executed if a setPrior transition exists in the current location.
 After an execution of a normal transition, the prior field of a component and the TimeBlocked field of the system will be reset to false if the new current location has no setPrior transition.